biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         @RG     ID:1    LB:SAMEA2569438 PL:ILLUMINA     SM:SAMEA2569438 PU:SAMEA2569438
         @PG     ID:bwa  PN:bwa  VN:0.7.17-r1188 CL:bwa mem Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa SAMEA2569438.chr10_1.fastq.gz SAMEA2569438.chr10_2.fastq.gz

-##### **Sort the alignment file**
-Most of the tools used for post-processing assume that the `BAM` file is coordinate sorted.
-We are going to use `samtools sort` for sorting the alignment file:

-        samtools sort SAMEA2569438.chr10.reheaded.bam -O BAM -o SAMEA2569438.chr10.reheaded.sorted.bam

 ##### **MarkDuplicates**
 The alignment file can contain reads that are duplicates.
 These reads are originated in the PCR amplification step during the sample preparation that might produce identical reads coming from the same DNA fragment.
 These duplicate reads need to be identified and marked so they can be correctly handled by the variant calling tool.
 There are multiple tools to detect these duplicates, in this course we will use [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), which is one of the most reliable ones.

-        picard MarkDuplicates I=SAMEA2569438.chr10.reheaded.sorted.bam O=SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.bam M=SAMEA2569438.chr10.metrics.txt
+         m_jan2020@mjan2020VirtualBox:~$ picard MarkDuplicates -Xms1g I=SAMEA2569438.chr10.sorted.reheaded.bam O=SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam M=SAMEA2569438.chr10.metrics.txt

 With use option `M` so `MarkDuplicates` generates a text file with metrics on the number of reads duplicates.
 This file is named ` SAMEA2569438.chr10.metrics.txt` in this case.

 Let's open this metrics file:

-        less SAMEA2569438.chr10.metrics.txt
+         m_jan2020@mjan2020VirtualBox:~$ less SAMEA2569438.chr10.metrics.txt
 The first part of the file is the most relevant for us:

         ## METRICS CLASS        picard.sam.DuplicationMetrics
         LIBRARY UNPAIRED_READS_EXAMINED READ_PAIRS_EXAMINED     SECONDARY_OR_SUPPLEMENTARY_RDS  UNMAPPED_READS  UNPAIRED_READ_DUPLICATES        READ_PAIR_DUPLICATES    READ_PAIR_OPTICAL_DUPLICATES    PERCENT_DUPLICATION     ESTIMATED_LIBRARY_SIZE
-      SAMEA2569438    6560    580125  759     6560    524     19812   0       0.034408        8298967
+        SAMEA2569438    1755    170498  196     1755    133     5827    0       0.034389        2437223
         ...

 We can display the reads that are duplicates using samtools view in combination with the bitwise FLAG value in the second column that retrieves the PCR duplicates

-        samtools view -f 1024 SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.bam |less
+         m_jan2020@mjan2020VirtualBox:~$ samtools view -f 1024 SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam |less

 ### **Viewing the aligned reads using IGV**
-The Integrative Genomics Viewer [IVG](http://software.broadinstitute.org/software/igv/) is a useful interactive tool that can be used to explore visually your genomic data.
+The Integrative Genomics Viewer [IGV](http://software.broadinstitute.org/software/igv/) is a useful interactive tool that can be used to explore visually your genomic data.
 We are going to use it here to display the alignments we have generated.
 In this example we will fetch the alignments for a specific region in chromosome 10.

-For this, we need first to index the `BAM` file:
+First, you need to move to the directory where we will extract a sub-region from the SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam file that was generated in the previous section:

+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/alignment/aln_visualization

+And again, we will use `samtools view` along with the region we want to extract.
+Remember that this command needs an indexed `BAM` file.
+So first we need to index the file:

-        samtools index SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.bam
+        m_jan2020@mjan2020VirtualBox:~$ samtools index /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam

  Then we extract all the alignments for the `10:10000000-11000000` region that are correct, which means that both members of the read pair are correctly mapped.
 For this, we use the SAM flag = 2 and `samtools view`:

-        samtools view -f 2 ../SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.bam 10:10000000-11000000 -b -o SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.mini.bam
+        m_jan2020@mjan2020VirtualBox:~$ samtools view -f 2 /home/m_jan2020/course/alignment/postprocessing/SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.bam 10:10000000-11000000 -b -o SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

 And now we need to create an index for the new `BAM`, as IGV needs it to quickly retrieve the aligments to display:

-        samtools index SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.mini.bam
+        m_jan2020@mjan2020VirtualBox:~$ samtools index SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

 Now, open `IGV` by going to your terminal and entering: